jenpin/theeconomicsocio/content/blog/hike-werribee-gorge/index.md

 1. Multiple entrances to walking track.
 However the trail is mapped only at the main parking .
 Choose to start from the main parking as the track is defined there.

 2. Poor signage.
 Extremely easy to get lost.
-Always keep handy
+Always keep the map handy.
    <img src="circuit-map.jpg" align="left">

    Our first visit was wonked out thanks to 1 & 2.